top of page

 2. Reduces anxiety 3.
 Improves sleep 4.
 Improves the quality of sleep 5.
 Reduces fatigue and stress 6.
 Increases sense of vitality and energy

 7. Increases focus and concentration 8.
 Increases circulation 9.
 Slows down the effects of the aging process 10.
 Promotes healthy skin 11.
 Supports healthy joints 12.
 Tones muscles and increase flexibility 13.
 Enhances immunity 14.
-Builds Ojas 15.
+Builds ojas 15.
 Supports soft, luscious, and healthy hair 16.
 Pacifies Vata, Pitta doshas, while stimulating Kapha dosha

 bottom of feet